CristianAbrante/SplineInterpolator/report/README.md

 # Report

-In this directory you can find a LaTeX template aimed to develop the report of your project
+In this directory you can find a LaTeX template aimed to develop the report of your assignment.